Header top Image

 If other remedies don’t provide relief, the doctor can suggest hormone-based birth control as a treatment option for painful period cramps.
 Generally, the pill helps in making periods shorter, lighter, and less painful while maintaining the regular monthly cycle.

-Continuous hormone medication methods are other treatment options that help in minimising dysmenorrhea and pain.
+Continuous hormone medication methods are other treatment options that help in minimizing dysmenorrhea and pain.
 These limit a scheduled period to every few months or block the monthly period from occurring.

 Menstrual cramps may be a result of underlying problems like Pelvic Inflammatory Disease (PID), uterine fibroids, or endometriosis.
 Remember to discuss the potential causes with your doctor to determine the treatment that’s right for you.